Nelson: Your old man has an awesome nose.

-- "Legs" has a superb sense of taste, assisted by a long, prehensile tongue.
+- "Legs" has a superb sense of taste, assisted by her Overly Long Multipurpose Tongue.

 - In The Inexplicable Adventures of Bob!, Snookums the Tentacle Bunny is a Kaiju who got shrunk to the size of a basketball.
 Snookums still has all the nerve endings of a huge creature, now compressed down to a small space, granting him Super Senses.
 This makes him an excellent tracker.

 - Terezi from Homestuck is blind, but makes up for it with what is essentially some form of synesthesia which leans into this - she can approximate sight by smelling colors and occasionally tasting them as well for greater clarity.
 She isn't really treated as having a superhuman ability to smell normal smells, but her ability to smell and taste colors is good enough that she can read text by sniffing and licking her monitor.
-(She's an alien, but the trolls' senses are basically the same as humans' in general.
-Except for the part where about a third of them have psychic powers, but that's not the point.)
+(She's an alien, but her species' senses are largely the same as humans'.)

 - Michelle of Skin Deep can read a magazine from high on a cliff due to her being a sphinx (part lion and part eagle).
 Merial, on the other hand, can see well underwater but needs glasses on land.

 - Shelly of Wapsi Square now seems to have super eyesight due to being a sphinx